sagemath/trac_to_gh/Issue 9155.md

 # Issue 9155: G.list() can be modified

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9155

 Original creator: robertwb